Sanctions expected to prevent Rusal from servicing Eurobond

 Raiffeisenbank said in a note on Monday that the new sanctions are likely to force Rusal to redirect supplies, potentially affecting the company’s margins.

-Rusal (RUAL.MM) shares in Moscow were up 2 percent on Tuesday, after hitting all-times low on Monday.

-Additional reporting by Alasdair Pal, Sujata Rao and Pratima Desai in LONDON, Oksana Kobzeva, Gleb Stolyarov, Anastasia Lyrchikova in MOSCOW; Editing by Polina Devitt and Alexander Smith
+Rusal shares in Moscow were up 2 percent on Tuesday, after hitting all-times low on Monday. ($1 = 6.2793 Chinese yuan renminbi) (Additional reporting by Alasdair Pal, Sujata Rao and Pratima Desai in LONDON, Oksana Kobzeva, Gleb Stolyarov, Anastasia Lyrchikova in MOSCOW Editing by Polina Devitt and Alexander Smith)